SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ### \'But we have no right to forget that wage slavery is the lot of the people even in the most democratic bourgeois republic.\' (Lenin, state and revolution)

+### tragedy of the majority vs tragedy of the minority

 ## mandates and the middle east

 ### list the countries